Feminist epistemology: Standpoint epistemology

-Post-modernism
+Postmodernism

 Postmodernism is inspired by postmodernist and postculturalist theorists such as Lyotard and Foucalt, who question universality and objectivity as ways to transcend situatedness.
 In other words, postmodernism focuses partiality, locality and contestability of worldviews.
 By delegitimizing dominant ideas, postmodernism allows for imagination that was previously obscured.
 Post-modern thought marks a feminist group shift away from dominant, positivistic ideals of objectivity and universal understanding.
 Instead, it acknowledges a diversity of unique human perspectives, none of which can claim absolute knowledge authority.
 Post-Modern feminism has thus been critiqued for having a relativist-stance, where ongoing power relations between key identities have been often neglected attention.
-It is possible to see this political stance in direct opposition to the “emancipatory aspirations” of women.
-However, Saba Mahmood would argue this critique is in some ways oppositional to global understandings of female desire, where the idea of ‘freedom’ is an essential, conditionally oppressive component to western feminism which may wrongly assume that women of eastern countries dominated by male power are victims needing to be liberated.
+It is possible to see this political stance in direct opposition to the "emancipatory aspirations" of women.
+However, Saba Mahmood would argue this critique is in some ways oppositional to global understandings of female desire, where the idea of 'freedom' is an essential, conditionally oppressive component to western feminism which may wrongly assume that women of eastern countries dominated by male power are victims needing to be liberated.
 As such, feminist postmodernism opposes traditional theories that justify sexist practices.
 Such theories perpetrate the ideas that the differences between men and women are natural, or that women have innate characteristics that justify their inferior position in society.
 For instance, while essentialism claims that gender identity is universal, feminist postmodernism suggests that these theories exclude marginalized groups such as lesbians and women of color.
 Such exclusions reproduce power relations as the heterosexual white middle-class women are assumed to represent all women.